StarburstTeam/StarburstOverlay/README.md

 3.Show the skin (can download), and social media linked in the server.

-**Tips:This feature is merged from the [Hypixel Overlay](https://github.com/IAFEnvoy/HypixelOverlay).
+**This feature is merged from the [Hypixel Overlay](https://github.com/IAFEnvoy/HypixelOverlay).
 And that one will no longer update.**

 ### Other feature
 1.Safe and stable